ACCESS-NRI/ACCESS-Hive-Docs/docs/models/model_components/bgc_ocean.md

 ## WOMBAT

 The World Ocean Model of Biogeochemistry And Trophic-dynamics (WOMBAT) is the ocean biogeochemistry module added to ACCESS models.
-The core of WOMBAT is a Nutrient, Phytoplankton, Zooplankton and Detritus (NPZD) cycle.
-WOMBAT simulates the evolution of open-ocean phosphate, oxygen, dissolved inorganic carbon, alkalinity, iron and carbon fluxes with one zooplankton and one phytoplankton class.
+The core of WOMBAT is a Nutrient - Phytoplankton - Zooplankton - Detritus (NPZD) model.
+WOMBAT simulates the biogeochemical cycles of nitrate, iron, oxygen, carbon, alkalinity and calcium carbonate in the open ocean.
+Its ecosystem component consists of one phytoplankton, zooplankton and detrital functional type.
+It tracks chlorophyll concentration within phytoplankton and iron within all three organic pools.

 For full details, see the [WOMBAT documentation](https://wombat-docs.readthedocs.io/stable/).